 Sensory Storytime is one of several resources assisting with accessibility needs.
 Every library is equipped with a Sensory Accommodation Kit.
 These kits provide tools to help with background noises and other distractions.
 Kits can include a wiggle cushion, fidgets, and other items.
 In addition, patrons can request a free set of headphones at any library location.

 For a sensory learning experience, families can find interactive learning and play structures in the children’s section of several libraries.

 With the upcoming Library Capital Bond project, there will be more changes to spaces to better accommodate neurodiverse people— like the sensory room that will be added to the updated Midland library.

 Through the bond work, library spaces will be updated to better reflect the needs of the community.
 Long gone is the idea that the library has to be a quiet space, but rather it is meant to be a community space for all to feel welcome.

-Registration is now open for the Sensory Storytime summer session (July 12-August 23).
-And, if you want to enjoy storytime, but can’t make it live, take a look at the library’s Sensory Storytime videos.
+If you want to enjoy storytime, but can’t make it live, take a look at the library’s Sensory Storytime videos.
 Welcome to the library!